Fading Recession Odds May Point to a Slow-Growth U.S. Economy

 What Would a Goldilocks Scenario Mean for Investors?

-If inflation quickly drops to target or below-target levels and the Fed eases monetary policy, Treasury market volatility will likely subside.
-We would expect Treasury yields and mortgage rates to decline, credit spreads to tighten, and the economy to expand at trend or above-trend rates.
+If growth reaches trend or above-trend levels and inflation quickly drops to 2% or lower, the Fed would likely remain on pause.
+We would also expect Treasury yields and mortgage rates to decline, and credit spreads to tighten.

 Goldilocks: Potential Investment Implications